 3. Wall slide: Start by standing with your back against a wall and your feet shoulder-width apart.
 Raise your affected arm straight up alongside the wall.
 Slowly slide your arm down the wall until you reach a comfortable position.
 Hold for 30 seconds and repeat 3 times.

 How Can Dr. Daniel Hatch Help You?

 Dr. M. Daniel Hatch is a board-certified orthopedic surgeon specializing in shoulder and elbow surgery.
 He has experience treating tricep tendon tears and can help you determine if surgery is right for you.
 He will also develop a personalized treatment plan to ensure a successful recovery.
-To learn more about tricep tendon repairs or to schedule an appointment, contact Dr. Hatch today!
+To learn more about tricep tendon repairs or to schedule an appointment, contact The Orthopedic Partners, an RCM Clinic today!